tercen/iteos_flowjo_reported_stats_template/docs/index.md

-# Introduction to the step-by-step guide {#introduction-to-the-step-by-step-guide}
+# Introduction to the step-by-step guide

 Here are step-by-step instructions on how to run the FlowJo stat workflow.
 This workflow allows the automation and parallelization of many plot analyses.